Trust Decanting in Florida

 Many older trusts were drafted without spendthrift provisions, or with provisions that do not meet current statutory requirements.
 Florida § 736.0502 requires a spendthrift provision to restrain both voluntary and involuntary transfers of the beneficiary’s interest.
 A provision that restricts only voluntary transfers does not qualify.

 A trustee with absolute power can decant into a second trust that includes a fully compliant spendthrift clause.
-Because adding a spendthrift provision does not reduce a vested interest (it protects the beneficiary’s interest rather than eliminating it), this modification is generally permissible even when the first trust lacked spendthrift protection entirely.
+Adding a spendthrift provision does not reduce a vested interest (it protects the beneficiary’s interest rather than eliminating it), so this modification is generally permissible even when the first trust lacked spendthrift protection entirely.

-A trustee with limited power can add a spendthrift provision to the second trust as long as the beneficiary’s “substantially similar” interest is preserved.
-Adding creditor protection to an existing beneficial interest does not change the nature or amount of that interest, so this modification falls within the limited-power trustee’s authority.
+A trustee with limited power can also add a spendthrift provision to the second trust.
+Adding creditor protection to an existing beneficial interest does not change the nature or amount of that interest, so this modification falls within the limited-power trustee’s authority under the “substantially similar” standard.

 Changing Trust Situs and Governing Law

-The authorized trustee decants the assets into a second trust that designates the new jurisdiction as its situs and governing law.
-The trustee of the second trust is typically a trustee licensed or resident in the destination state.
-This situs change does not require court approval under the decanting statute, though the trustee must comply with the notice requirements of § 736.04117.
+The authorized trustee decants the assets into a second trust that designates the new jurisdiction as its situs and governing law, with a trustee licensed or resident in the destination state.
+The situs change does not require court approval under the decanting statute, though the trustee must comply with the 60-day notice requirement.

-For trusts holding assets that are tied to Florida (such as Florida real estate), a situs change may not fully shift the governing law because Florida courts retain jurisdiction over property located within the state.
-Decanting the trust’s financial assets to a new jurisdiction while retaining Florida-situs property in the original trust (or in an LLC owned by the new trust) is a common workaround.
+For trusts holding Florida real estate, a situs change may not fully shift the governing law because Florida courts retain jurisdiction over property within the state.
+A common approach is decanting the trust’s financial assets to the new jurisdiction while keeping Florida-situs property in the original trust or transferring it into a trust-owned LLC.

 Procedural Requirements

 The authorized trustee must provide written notice to all qualified beneficiaries at least 60 days before exercising the decanting power.
-The notice must describe the manner in which the trustee intends to exercise the power, the reason for the exercise, and the proposed terms of the second trust.
+The notice must describe how the trustee intends to exercise the power, the reason for the exercise, and the proposed terms of the second trust.

 A qualified beneficiary may waive the 60-day waiting period in writing.
-Alternatively, a qualified beneficiary may object to the proposed decanting during the notice period, in which case the trustee must seek judicial approval before proceeding.
+If a qualified beneficiary objects during the notice period, the trustee must seek judicial approval before proceeding.

 Limitations

 A decanting cannot add the settlor as a beneficiary of the second trust.
-The self-settled trust limitation under § 736.0505 would apply if the settlor were added as a beneficiary, exposing the entire trust to the settlor’s creditors.
+Florida’s self-settled trust rule under § 736.0505 would apply, exposing the entire trust to the settlor’s creditors.

 Decanting vs. Other Modification Methods

 Florida provides several methods for modifying irrevocable trusts, including judicial modification, nonjudicial modification by consent, and reformation.
-Decanting differs from these alternatives in ways that affect its suitability for asset protection modifications.
+Each has different procedural requirements and practical implications for asset protection.

 | Feature | Decanting | Judicial Modification | Nonjudicial Modification |